 Movants believe that it is particularly important to present the unique perspective of mainstream creators, producers, distributors, retailers, and consumers when, as in this case, an important First Amendment issue arises involving speech that some may view as being outside of the mainstream.
 In this case, the concern is even more direct for Prince Books, One More Page Books, Read Books, bbgb tales for kids, and other members of ABA located in Virginia.
-As to these booksellers, the statute purports the vest the Court with authority to temporarily enjoin them from selling A Court of Mist and Fury upon a finding that there is "probable cause" to believe the book is obscene, and thereafter to adjudicate the book obscene, thereby imputing knowledge of the book's obscenity to them and leading to possible criminal liability-all without their having any previous notice or knowledge of the matter.
-In addition, ABA members who are located in Virginia, but outside of Virginia Beach, can uniquely shed light on the problems with applying a local community standard of obscenity to determine whether A Court of Mist and Fury can be sold or otherwise distributed statewide, including in communities with local standards other than that of Virginia Beach.
-At the same time, should this case ultimately proceed to a final obscenity adjudication, Prince Books, One More Page Books, Read Books, bbgb tales for kids and other ABA members located in Virginia have a unique perspective to offer regarding whether A Court of Mist and Fury is, in fact, obscene under existing community standards relevant where they are located.
+As to these booksellers, the statute purports the vest the Court with authority to temporarily enjoin them from selling Gender Queer upon a finding that there is "probable cause" to believe the book is obscene, and thereafter to adjudicate the book obscene, thereby imputing knowledge of the book's obscenity to them and leading to possible criminal liability-all without their having any previous notice or knowledge of the matter.
+In addition, ABA members who are located in Virginia, but outside of Virginia Beach, can uniquely shed light on the problems with applying a local community standard of obscenity to determine whether Gender Queer can be sold or otherwise distributed statewide, including in communities with local standards other than that of Virginia Beach.
+At the same time, should this case ultimately proceed to a final obscenity adjudication, Prince Books, One More Page Books, Read Books, bbgb tales for kids and other ABA members located in Virginia have a unique perspective to offer regarding whether Gender Queer is, in fact, obscene under existing community standards relevant where they are located.